anders-wartoft/LogGenerator/README.md

 ## Usage
 ### Read a file and print the output to the console

-`java -jar LogGenerator-with-dependencies.jar -i file -in file.txt -o cmd`
+`java -jar LogGenerator-with-dependencies.jar -i file -fn file.txt -o cmd`

 ### Read a file and send the output to a UDP listener

-`java -jar LogGenerator-with-dependencies.jar -i file -in file.txt -o udp -host localhost -port 514`
+`java -jar LogGenerator-with-dependencies.jar -i file -fn file.txt -o udp -host localhost -port 514`

 ### Read a file, add a syslog header and send the output to the console
 This will add a syslog header to each line in the file before printing the line.

-`java -jar LogGenerator-with-dependencies.jar -i file -in test.txt -o cmd --he "<{pri:}>{date:MMM dd HH:mm:ss} {oneOf:mymachine,yourmachine,localhost,{ipv4:192.168.0.0/16}} {string:a-z0-9/9}[{random:1-65535}]: ""`
+`java -jar LogGenerator-with-dependencies.jar -i file -fn test.txt -o cmd --he "<{pri:}>{date:MMM dd HH:mm:ss} {oneOf:mymachine,yourmachine,localhost,{ipv4:192.168.0.0/16}} {string:a-z0-9/9}[{random:1-65535}]: ""`

 Example:
 - `<25>Dec 10 15:27:38 192.168.169.209 liiblhukp[38946]: Test row 1`